SpongePowered/SpongeDocs/source/plugin/modularization.rst

 ===================

 When writing Sponge plugins, you may find that you need to modularize your code.
-Maybe you want to split your core into another project so that others can make use of it.
-Maybe you want to utilize a service another plugin provides.
-Or maybe you just come from a country where you die if you don't modularize code (it's called Heaven).
-Well, with Sponge, begone the days of shading or shadowing entire plugins into your plugin!
+Maybe you want to split your core into another project so that others can make use of it, or maybe you want to utilize a service another plugin provides.
+With Sponge, begone the days of shading or shadowing entire plugins into your plugin.

 Problem 1: ClassNotFoundException
 =================================